Why You Must Visit Buffalo, New York

 The Old Post Office

 Buffalo’s Old Post Office is now Erie Community College.
 The massive building opened in 1901 and was constructed from Maine granite.
-The outside is one of the most impressive buildings I’ve seen in the U.S. I was mesmerized by the crocketed spire with a finial at the top.
+The outside is one of the most impressive buildings I’ve seen in the US.
+I was mesmerized by the crocketed spire with a finial at the top.

 The Old Post Office, now Erie Community College, in Buffalo.
 Photo by Susan Lanier-Graham